Timeless configuration space and the emergence of classical behavior: Impact on the interpretation of quantum mechanics

 As has been said before, the main problem with many worlds is that none of us wants to think that ``I am a mere copy of myself".
-In \cite{Wallace_FAPP}, Wallace writes ``According to our best current physics, branches are real", and this is roughly the position I take in this paper as well.
+In his contribution to \cite{Wallace_book}, Wallace writes ``According to our best current physics, branches are real", and this is roughly the position I take in this paper as well.
 As I explained, my interpretation is not exactly of branches -- there is no instant in which branching takes place -- but there is a sense in which the ontological existence of configuration space is my version of the many worlds scenario.
-To be more precise, nothing is splitting, all the individual copies of the system already exist in timeless $\mathcal{M}$.
+To be more precise, nothing is splitting, all the individual copies of the system already exist in timeless $\mathcal{Q}$.
+The set of all configurations exist, with a volume form on top of it, counting regions with similar configurations.

 There is no measurement process, only records embedded in configurations and a relative volume of said configurations.
-This volume can be taken to be given by a Born norm, and there is thus only a uniqueness problem for obtaining the Born rule, not a consistency issue, like in standard Many-Worlds.
-Crucially, here the Born rule is not associated to a measurement, and there is no definite-outcome problem.
+This volume can be proven to be given by a Born norm.
+Crucially, here the Born rule is not associated to a measurement, and there is no definite-outcome problem, as in standard Many-Worlds.

-Moreover, I feel this sort of approach might have an easier time making sense of quantum gravity, in particular, in making sense of the problem of superposition of causal structures.
-In the path integral formalism applied to this setting, the problem disappears, being replaced by a completely understandable phenomenon of interference in configuration space -- an interference reflected in the static volume form over configuration space

-For instance, in a framework for a classical gravitational action which can be posed in the space of geometries (e.g. for a preferred gauge-fixing of the foliations of space-time), one can actually compute the probability of interference between two alternative paths which take gravitational back-reaction into account; for instance, for two paths which refocus trajectories of some object whose gravitational charge is not negligible.
-Since one cannot screen gravity, interference will be generically negligible, as soon as the gravitational interaction of the object is itself not negligible and interacts with the rest of the Universe.
-In other words, decoherence (in the \lq{}consistent-histories-like\rq{} sense of section \ref{sec:decoherence}), is all but inevitable.
-A specific model of this gendanken experiment will be explored in a future publication.

-Lastly, I would like to comment on the perceived impacts this view might have on foundational problems of quantum mechanics.
+These are the arguments.
+I will now slightly expand on these points and on the impact this view might have on foundational problems of quantum mechanics.